THIS DATE IN HISTORY: April 19

 2011: The San Jose Sharks become the first team in 26 years to win a playoff game after trailing by at least four goals.
 The Los Angeles Kings lead 4-0 in the second period of their Western Conference Quarterfinal series before San Jose rallies to win 6-5 in overtime.
 Devin Setoguchi caps the comeback when he beats Jonathan Quick with a wrist shot 3:09 into OT.
 Before San Jose does it, no team has overcome a four-goal deficit in a playoff game since the Minnesota North Stars rally to defeat the Blackhawks 5-4 on April 28, 1985.

 2015: John Tavares scores 15 seconds into overtime to give the New York Islanders a 2-1 win against the Washington Capitals in Game 3 of the Eastern Conference First Round at Nassau Coliseum.
 Tavares beats goaltender Braden Holtby from the side of the net to give New York a 2-1 lead in the best-of-7 series.
-It's the Islanders' first overtime win in the playoffs since David Volek scores in Game 7 against the Pittsburgh Penguins in the 1993 Patrick Division Final.
+It's the Islanders' first overtime win in the playoffs since David Volek scores in Game 7 against the Pittsburgh Penguins for a 4-3 victory in the 1993 Patrick Division Final.